Rarh region: Geography

 The Rarh region lies between the Chota Nagpur Plateau on the west and the chief flow of the Ganges river (which has been continuously changing) in the east.
 The Rarh plains comprise the lower Gangetic plains to the south of the Ganges, and to the west of its Bhagirathi-Hooghly distributary.
 These plains are formed of old alluvial deposits.
 The elevation ranges between 75 and 150 m.

 Low-level Pleistocene-era lateritic badlands (locally called khoai) are common in the region.
 Several of these small hillocks were formed as a result of subaerial erosions and other tectonic movements.
 The highest of these are Biharinath (440 m) and Susunia (440 m).
 Biharinath contains sedimentary rocks of Gondwana system.
 Susunia contains gneissic and schistose rocks of Archean age, and also felspathic quartzite at its top.

 The major rivers in the region include Damodar, Ajay, Mayurakshi, Dwarakeswar, Shilabati (Shilai), and Kangsabati River (Kasai).
 All these rivers originate from Chota Nagpur Plateau and flows towards east or south-east finally to meet the River Hooghly.
 The river Subarnarekha flows through some parts of the region in the Midnapur district.
 In the past, the floods of Damodar, called the "Sorrow of Bengal", often resulted in heavy losses to life and property.
 After the formation of the Damodar Valley Corporation in 1948, the flood hazard in the Rarh plain has been reduced through the construction of heavy embankments and other sophisticated engineering structures.

 West Rarh's Bagri river is a fertile, low-lying alluvial tract.
 Rice, jute, legumes, oilseeds, wheat, barley, and mangoes are the chief crops in the east; extensive mulberry cultivation is carried out in the west.

 Rarh has several moist deciduous forests of Shorea robusta (sal), Magnolia champaca (champak) and Acacia.

 Extent

-According to Britannica, the Rahr plains cover parts of the following districts, divided into northern and southern Rarh by the Damodar river:
+According to Rupendra Kr Chattopadhyay, the historical Rarh region cover parts of the following districts, divided into northern and southern Rarh by the Damodar river: